-Avoidant Restrictive Food Intake Disorder (ARFID) is differentiated from other eating disorders because there are no body image issues.
+Avoidant Restrictive Food Intake Disorder (ARFID) is differentiated from other eating disorders because there is no body image issues.
 The condition is driven primarily by anxiety, sometimes severe, which for whatever reason begins manifesting as a fear of food.
 This food fear can manifest in many different ways.

 I’ve read about people having choking incidents and developing ARFID.
 Sometimes kids develop ARFID out of nowhere without a choking incident and the condition stays with them until adulthood.
 Other times kids develop it, and the condition passes as they grow (this happened with one of my nieces).